cesalazar/berlinblockchainweek/events/spacemesh-meetup/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Sample Template
+title: Spacemesh Protocol Meetup

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: Calling all Blockchain tech developers and enthusiasts!
 Come and hear all about the Spacemesh protocol and open source project in our first Berlin meetup.
 We will provide a conceptual overview of the project, and present our ideas for using proofs of space time to solve the trustless consensus problem in the permissionless settings.

 #####################
 ### EVENT DETAILS ###